How can schools and teachers use information from the Kindergarten Assessment?

 Who administers the assessment?

-The assessment is administered through educators in local schools and overseen by the Oregon Department of Education.
+The assessment is administered by educators in a child’s school and is over seen by the Oregon Department of Education.
 In 2013, over 95% of all entering kindergarteners participated in the assessment, providing an unprecedented snapshot of the state of early learning in Oregon.

 What is the current state of early learning?